mongodb-labs/drivers-evergreen-tools/.evergreen/csfle/README.md

 The generated `secrets-export.sh` file can be sourced from your `cwd` to get the required credentials for testing.

+The following servers will be started:

+- Mock KMIP server on port 5698
+- KMS HTTP server with an expired cert on port 8000
+- KMS HTTP server with an "wrong host" cert on port 8001
+- KMS HTTP server with a correct cert on port 8002
+- Mock Azure IMDS server on port 8080

 When finished, stop the servers by running:

 ```bash